Algorithms for the ferromagnetic Potts model on expanders: Introduction

 Our algorithms follow from the cluster expansion for abstract polymer models, which was first used to design sampling algorithms for the Potts model by Helmuth, Perkins and Regts~\cite{HPR19b}.
 The method has been studied intensively since, including further works concerning the ferromagnetic Potts model~\cite{JKP20,BCH+20,HJP20} and many other works tackling various Markov random fields.
 At a high level, the method proceeds by transforming the partition function into a representation that corresponds to an abstract but particularly well-studied \emph{polymer model} from statistical mechanics.
 The strength of this approach lies in the fact that general conditions on these models give a wealth of probabilistic and algorithmic information.
 The specific polymer models we rely on have appeared in several earlier works~\cite{JKP20,BCH+20,HJP20,CDK+20,CDK20}, and our key innovations are improved analyses of the models to obtain algorithms under significantly weaker assumptions.
 Let us split the rest of the discussion into the \emph{low-temperature} regime ($\beta \geq (1 +\epsilon)\beta_o$) and the \emph{high-temperature} regime ($\beta \leq (1 -\epsilon)\beta_o$).

 \textbf{Low temperature.} This part contains our main contributions.
 Some of the difficulties we face boil down to understanding certain combinatorial questions that are of independent interest.
 Informally, two problems that arise are as follows.
-Let $G$ be a $d$-regular $\eta$-expander. \begin{enumerate}[label = {(\alph*)}] \item What is the number of connected, induced subgraphs of $G$ containing a given vertex and with an edge-boundary of size $b$? \item What is the number of $q$-colorings of $G$ that have exactly $k$ non-monochromatic edges? \end{enumerate}
+Let $G$ be a $d$-regular $\eta$-expander with $n$ vertices. \begin{enumerate}[label = {(\alph*)}] \item What is the number of connected, induced subgraphs of $G$ containing a given vertex and with an edge-boundary of size $b$? \item What is the number of $q$-colorings of $G$ that have exactly $k$ non-monochromatic edges? \end{enumerate}

-Let us first quantitatively motivate the type of answers that can be expected for these questions.
-For~\ref{enumproblem-boundary}, suppose that $G$ is locally ``tree-like'' so that every set of $a \ll n$ vertices span $O(a)$ edges and therefore has an edge-boundary of size $\Omega(d a)$.
+Let us first quantitatively motivate the types of answers that can be expected for these questions.
+For~\ref{enumproblem-boundary}, suppose that $G$ is weakly ``locally tree-like'' in the sense that every connected set of $a \ll n$ vertices spans $O(a)$ edges and therefore has an edge-boundary of size $\Omega(d a)$.
 Working backwards, a naive heuristic is that a typical connected subset of $\Theta(b/d)$ vertices has an edge-boundary of size $b$.
-Supposing also that the number of connected, induced subgraphs of $G$ containing a given vertex is roughly the number of trees with degree at most $d$ rooted at the vertex, and hence for subgraphs on $\Theta(b/d)$ vertices this number is roughly $d^{O(b/d)}$, we can answer~\ref{enumproblem-boundary}.
-Theorem~\ref{thm:enum} provides a container-type result that in some sense justifies this heuristic for graphs satisfying~\eqref{eqn:expansion} by finding a compact ``certificate'' for each connected, induced subgraph with a prescribed edge-boundary size.
-Since the certificate is compact, there cannot be too many valid certificates and an upper bound on the number of sets we are interested in follows.
+The locally tree-like property also means that the number of connected, induced subgraphs of $G$ containing a given vertex is roughly the number of trees with degree at most $d$ rooted at the vertex, and hence for subgraphs on $\Theta(b/d)$ vertices this number is roughly $d^{O(b/d)}$, we can answer~\ref{enumproblem-boundary} for locally tree-like graphs.
+The same argument also works for graphs satisfying condition~\eqref{eqn:expansion} (by noting that a set of boundary size $b$ may have at most $b/\eta$ vertices) to give a bound of $d^{O(b/\eta)}$.
+Theorem~\ref{thm:enum} gives a stronger upper bound for graphs satisfying our expansion condition~\eqref{eqn:expansion} by finding a small ``certificate'' for each connected, induced subgraph with a prescribed edge-boundary size.
+Since the certificate is small, there cannot be too many valid certificates and an upper bound on the number of sets we are interested in follows.
 One of the key tools for the proof is a standard but elegant adaptation of Karger's randomized algorithm for finding minimum cuts~\cite{Kar93} to the problem of counting cuts; see Theorem~\ref{thm:karger}.
-To the best of our knowledge, our application of this celebrated combinatorial optimization result to analyze a counting algorithm is novel, and the technique may be of independent interest.
+To the best of our knowledge, our application of this celebrated result in combinatorial optimization to analyze a counting algorithm is novel, and the technique may be of independent interest.
 Some additional ideas used in the proof can be found in~\cite{PY22}.